jooby-project/jooby/md/mvc-routes.md

 }
 ```

-If you need to deal with HTTP metadata like: status code, headers, etc... use a [result] as method return type:
+If you need to deal with HTTP metadata like: status code, headers, etc... use a [result] as the return type:

 ```java
 @GET